lucyfoster13/camera-club/README.md

     * This feature makes it easy for the user to jump straight to the gallery to view photos of past events, having just read about them.
     ![Gallery Button](docs/readme-images/gallery-link.jpg)

+* Event Information
+    * This section gives the user more detailed information on the types of events hosted by the club.
+    * The user can get a greater sense of the atmosphere of the club and decide which events they might be interested in attending.

 * Footer
     * The footer section includes the club's phone number, email adress and links to social media pages.
 The phone number and the email address contain clickable links that will open the device's native phone and email apps.
 The social media icons are all clickable links too, which open in a new tab.
     * The footer allows the user to stay connected, in whatever way suits them best, with just one easy click.